ibm-cloud-docs/assistant/new-system-entities.md

 ## @sys-currency entity
 {: #new-system-entities-sys-currency}

 The `@sys-currency` system entity detects mentions of monetary currency values in user input.
-The currency can be exressed with a currency symbol or currency-specific terms.
+The currency can be expressed with a currency symbol or currency-specific terms.
 In either case, a number is returned.

 ### Recognized formats
 {: #new-system-entities-sys-currency-formats}